BOINC/boinc/README.md

 ## Want to contribute
 See: https://github.com/BOINC/boinc-policy

-## Reporting Security Issues
-We strongly encourage you to report security problems to our private mailing list and not by posting an issue.
-You can do this by sending an email to boinc_pmc@googlegroups.com.
-This will be privately sent to the members of the BOINC Project Management Committee.

 ### Note

 The University of California holds the copyright on all BOINC source code.
 By